 The Company's significant accounting policies are disclosed in the audited financial statements as of and for the year ended June 30, 2021, and notes thereto, which are included in the Company's Annual Report on Form 10-K that was filed with the SEC on September 22, 2021.
-Since the date of those financial statements, there have been no material changes to significant accounting policies except as noted below.
+Since the date of those financial statements, there have been no material changes to significant accounting policies.